Discover the stunning desert landscape with rocky hills and numerous tall cacti under a partly cloudy sky, perfect for day trips from Tucson.

 If you want to extend your stay in Tombstone, consider staying at the Tombstone Monument Ranch for horseback riding, archery, a guided ATV tour, and live music in the saloon.

-Consider visiting Bisbee on your itinerary since they are only about 20 minutes from each other.
+Consider adding Bisbee to your itinerary, as it is only about 20 minutes away from each other.

 9. Patagonia Lake State Park